JacobJ215/Optical-Character-Recognition-WebApp/README.md

 !['yolo_v5/YOLO_Model/val_batch0_labels.jpg'](yolo_v5/YOLO_Model/val_batch0_labels.jpg)

 This is a web application for detecting license plates and extracting text using Optical Character Recognition (OCR) technology.
-The application is built using Python, OpenCV, Tensorflow, YOLOv5, LabelImg, Pytesseract, InceptionResNetV2, and Streamlit.
+The application is built using Python, OpenCV, Tensorflow, [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5), LabelImg, Pytesseract, InceptionResNetV2, and Streamlit.

 ## Running the Web App
 The web app is hosted on Streamlit.io and can be publicly accessed.
 To run the web app locally, follow the steps below: